IDFMaviana/pride-and-prejudice-graph-rag/README.md

 ### What This Showcases
 - Graph Modeling (Neo4j)

--- Design of Character nodes and INTERACTS_IN relationships with rich properties.
+  - Design of Character nodes and INTERACTS_IN relationships with rich properties.
--- Idempotent loading with constraints and MERGE operations (graph_db_loader.py).
+  - Idempotent loading with constraints and MERGE operations (graph_db_loader.py).

--- Vector Store Design (Pinecone)
+- Vector Store Design (Pinecone)
   - Thoughtful separation of text vs. metadata fields.
--- Batched embedding and upsert workflow using Gemini (vector_db_loader.py).
+  - Batched embedding and upsert workflow using Gemini (vector_db_loader.py).

 - LLM Integration via MCP
--- Exposing Neo4j and Pinecone as reusable MCP tools.
+  - Exposing Neo4j and Pinecone as reusable MCP tools.
--- Communication over stdio using FastMCP and MCPServerAdapter.
+  - Communication over stdio using FastMCP and MCPServerAdapter.

 - Multi-agent Orchestration (CrewAI)

--- Architecture with a router agent, data specialists, and a synthesis agent.
+  - Architecture with a router agent, data specialists, and a synthesis agent.
--- Declarative configuration (YAML) and dynamic binding in the crew runtime.
+  - Declarative configuration (YAML) and dynamic binding in the crew runtime.

--Data Engineering Practices
+- Data Engineering Practices

--- Clear separation between data layer (Neo4j/Pinecone), MCP layer, and orchestration layer.
+  - Clear separation between data layer (Neo4j/Pinecone), MCP layer, and orchestration layer.
--- Docker friendliness and configuration via .env.
+  - Docker friendliness and configuration via .env.

 ### Future Work